 Recently, the state of Texas amended their commerce laws to apply to text messages sent by businesses.
 Please read below to get an understanding of what’s changing and how to stay compliant.

 Note: The following updates are meant to be informational and educational.
 They are not intended as legal advice.
-Please consult with qualified legal cousel to ensure that your business is staying compliant, if needed.
+Please consult with qualified legal counsel to ensure that your business is staying compliant, if needed.

 Important Updates